grassrootseconomics/org-website/content/Blog/static-vs.md

 Author: Will Ruddick
 Date: Jan 16 2021
 Slug: static-vs

-modified

-: Jan 19
+Modified: Jan 19
 Summary: As communities create their Community Inclusion Currencies as a credit against their future production, projects and excess capacity,...

-tags

-: liquidity,pools,defi
+Tags: liquidity,pools,defi

 As communities create their Community Inclusion Currencies as a credit against their future production, projects and excess capacity,